-Over-the-counter markets make up a significant amount of trade volume outside of traditional exchanges.
-It’s within the OTC market that unlisted securities change hands, and where derivatives originate.
-Sometimes called “pink sheet securities” or “off-board exchanges,” trades happen directly between those selling and those buying.
+Over-the-counter (OTC) markets make up a significant amount of the trade volume outside of traditional exchanges.
+It’s within the OTC market that unlisted securities change hands and derivatives originate.
+Sometimes called “pink sheet securities” or “off-board exchanges,” these trades happen directly between those selling and those buying.
 This broker–dealer network setup is highly liquid and very accessible.

 OTC markets tend to get a bad rap due to penny stocks and pump-and-dump schemes.
-That said, there’s a bounty of opportunity to trade securities from reputable companies.
-Moreover, many unlisted securities eventually go on the list.
+That said, there are plenty of opportunities to trade securities from reputable companies.
+Moreover, many unlisted securities eventually get listed.
 The most famous example is Walmart (NYSE: WMT), which first traded OTC in 1972.

-As the name implies (over-the-counter), an OTC market is a direct one.
-Instead of taking place through exchanges, buying and selling happens in a broker–dealer market.
-This isn’t a free-for-all, however; the Financial Industry Regulatory Authority (FINRA) governs the OTC market.
+As its name implies, an over-the-counter market is a direct one.
+Instead of taking place through an exchange, buying and selling happens in a broker–dealer market.
+However, this isn’t a free-for-all; the Financial Industry Regulatory Authority (FINRA) governs the OTC market.
 It’s a space for securities and financial products that don’t meet exchange listing criteria.

 Companies list on OTC markets for many reasons.
-The most common is because of cost—$500,000 to list on the NYSE; up to $75,000 on Nasdaq.
-Fledgling companies and venture startups need to raise capital, so they list OTC to avoid taking on this debt.
-Another reason is due to exchange restrictions.
+The most common is cost – it costs $500,000 to list on the NYSE and up to $75,000 to list on the Nasdaq.
+Fledgling companies and venture startups need to raise capital.
+So they list OTC to avoid taking on this debt.
+Another reason is exchange restrictions.
 For example, foreign companies may not meet SEC disclosures before listing.
-The OTC market gives retail and institutional investors access to these products outside of exchanges.
+The OTC market gives retail and institutional investors access to these products outside of the big exchanges.

 Types of OTC Products

 The scope of OTC products is wide and diverse.
-Because there aren’t exchange listing requirements or specific barriers to entry, an eclectic range of financial products become prevalent.
+Because there aren’t exchange-listing requirements or specific barriers to entry, an eclectic range of financial products are available.
 It all depends on who’s selling and who’s buying!

 - Equities: There are a broad range of stocks available OTC.
 Most of them represent companies too small to list on a major exchange or foreign companies that don’t meet listing requirements.
 While there are some junk securities and penny stocks, the broad scope of OTC equities represent viable companies.